 My daughter had just arrived in Rome at the Fiumicino airport to meet my mother and me, when I left off on my previous post.

-We checked into our hotel directly across from the Basilica of Santa Maria Maggiore which is walking distance from the train station, and although the location is fantastic, unfortunately, I cannot recommend the hotel for many reasons.
+We checked into our hotel directly across from the Basilica of Santa Maria Maggiore which is walking distance from the train station, and although the location is fantastic.
+Unfortunately, I cannot recommend the hotel for several reasons.
 However, the view from the top of the hotel (see the cappuccino photo above) is marvelous, and you don’t have to be a guest to go to the bar or restaurant there).

 DO walk the city at night.